 "Argon Quiz" is a small knowledge level game to select the correct properties of the argon chemical element.
-Fun educational game to study the atomic number, symbol, appearance, group, phase, number of electrons and crystal structure of the argon.
-Chemistry learning game, suitable for online lessons and interactive classes.
+Chemistry exercise to study the atomic number, symbol, appearance, group, phase, number of electrons and crystal structure of the argon.
+Fun educational game, suitable for online lessons and interactive classes.
 Free online game.

 This chemistry class game include the following argon properties:

 Appearance: colorless gas exhibiting a violet glow when placed in an electric field

 Element Group: Noble gas